RishabhKhandelwal-17/optimization-algorithms-for-data-science/README.md

 ## Torch implementation of Projected Gradient Descent and Frank-Wolfe algorithm for Optimization

-This is a repository containing code for the Design Project - OPTIMIZATION ALGORITHMS FOR DATA SCIENCE, made by **RISHABH KHANDELWAL (2021B3A71207G)** under the supervision of Prof. Sravan Danda.
+This is a repository containing code for the Design Project - OPTIMIZATION ALGORITHMS FOR DATA SCIENCE, made by **RISHABH KHANDELWAL** under the supervision of Prof. Sravan Danda.

 Contained in the [optimizers](https://github.com/Rishabhkhandelwal17/Optimization-Algorithms-For-Data-Science/tree/main/optimizers) folder are 5 files.